Carlos Alcaraz: Involvement in other sports

 Alcaraz is a football fan who supports the Spanish club Real Madrid.
+In 2026 he presented the FIFA World Cup Trophy for Louis Vuitton prior to the Spain–Argentina final.
 He is known for his vocal support of many other Spanish athletes, including Formula One driver Fernando Alonso and Georgian-Spanish MMA fighter Ilia Topuria.
 Alcaraz is also a keen player of golf and of chess.
 In 2023, Chess.com created a dedicated Carlos Alcaraz bot that any user can challenge virtually on the platform.

 Career statistics

 Grand Slam tournament performance timeline

-Current through the 2025 US Open.
+Current through the 2026 US Open.